matthewsides/Project4-Countdown/README.md

 This documentation is intended to be read by programmers, artists and producers involved in the design implementation and testing of the video game rendition of CountDown.

+## 1.2 Type Conventions
+Things that have been discussed in a meeting are presented in this document with no asterisks.

+Things that have not been offically agreed on but which are suggested by the author are presented with asterisks, like this (*),being marked as omitted until it has been agreed upon that it may be of use or implemented.

 ## 2. References